Effect of Hurricane Katrina on the New Orleans Saints: Prospective relocation controversy

 On October 17, Benson faced further criticism after dismissing vice president Arnold Fielkow.
 Reports say Fielkow was called into Benson's office, and when Fielkow refused an offer to keep information between them confidential in exchange for payment, he was fired.
 NFL Commissioner Paul Tagliabue met with Benson and Louisiana governor Kathleen Blanco at the Saints's first home game in Baton Rouge on October 30 against the Miami Dolphins.
 After the meeting, he stopped just short of making a formal commitment to keep the Saints in New Orleans.
 Said Tagliabue: "The Saints are Louisiana's team and have been since the late '60s when my predecessor Pete Rozelle welcomed them to the league as New Orleans' team and Louisiana's team.
 Our focus continues to be on having the Saints in Louisiana."
 He dispelled rumors that had the Saints relocating to Los Angeles.
 Tagliabue appointed an eight-owner advisory committee to help decide the team's future.
 Benson left the game with five minutes left in the fourth quarter, with the Saints losing to the Miami Dolphins.
 A WWL-TV camera crew recorded him leaving the stadium, and Benson angrily pushed the camera away, causing a microphone to fall off, and then got into an argument with a fan.
 Three days later, Benson issued a statement to NFL Commissioner Tagliabue stating that he would no longer go to Baton Rouge for Saints home games because he felt he and his family were in danger from abuse at the game, adding that security at Tiger Stadium was "inadequate to nonexistent."

 The following day, Benson agreed with Louisiana state officials to extend his opt out clause with the Superdome and Louisiana because of the disaster until January 2007.

 In the midst of the Katrina relocation controversy, several groups of investors approached Benson with offers to buy the team and keep them in Louisiana, the most notable group being one led by Fox Sports analyst and former Pittsburgh Steelers quarterback Terry Bradshaw, who is a Louisiana native.
 However, Benson expressed that he had no intention of selling the team and planned to eventually hand down ownership to his granddaughter, Saints owner/executive Rita Benson LeBlanc.
-Benson spoke to press following an NFL owners' meeting on November 15, during which he reiterated that the team is not for sale, but also stated that other NFL owners, along with Tagliabue, were working with him to keep the team in New Orleans.
+Benson spoke to press following an NFL owners' meeting on November 15, during which he reiterated that the team was not for sale, but also stated that other NFL owners, along with Tagliabue, were working with him to keep the team in New Orleans.

 On December 5, Tagliabue met with Benson and New Orleans officials to tour the city and to assess the viability of playing in New Orleans in 2006.
 Tagliabue stated, "Our goal is to play some games in the Superdome in 2006."